Community gives children a place to sleep through new non-profit

 “We’re going to be serving all of St. Mary’s County and just the southern tip of Calvert County,” she said.

 Around 9 a.m. on Saturday, the volunteers were given a safety brief and overview of what would be expected of them at the building on North Coral Drive.
-The goal was to build four twin beds and be done around noon.
+The goal was to build four twin beds.
+Instead, they built nine.

 Volunteers wore ear plugs, masks and safety glasses while working on the blocks of wood.
 The lumber would start in the front and work its way to the rear of the shop as it goes through all of the sawing, drilling and sanding stations.